Jon-Biz/GettableTechDemo/README.md

 ## Client

-On load, the client checks for the cookie `uuid`.
-If it doesn't find one, it generates a unique id for the client and sets the cookie.
-Then it uses the uuid to retrieve the data payload.
-So, if you want access the app as a different user, use a different browser or device, or delete the cookie.
+The client set or generates a cookie for a unique user id, so if you want access the app as a different user, use a different browser or device, or delete the cookie.
+Then it uses the id to `GET \data\{uid}` from the server.

 While the instructions were not to bother 'designing' the app, I wanted the opportunity to demonstrate integration of DOM manipulation with marionette's view system.
 So, I included a couple of simple animations triggered within Marionnette's onRender and onShow methods.